jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 `BuildIdentifier` is a builder node that constructs identifiers with new names using a `printf()` format string.
 At present, `InstanceIdentifier` can be built using `BuildInstanceIdentifier`, and `LabelIdentifier` can be built using `BuildLabelIdentifier`.

 These special nodes have to be initialised with a format string and an optional flags string.
-Additionally, they contain a member called `sources`, which is a `Sequence` of `TreePtr<Identifier>`.
+Additionally, they contain a member called `sources`, which is a sequence of `TreePtr<Identifier>`.
 The format is a `printf()` format string for the name of the newly built identifier.
 Each `%s` format specifier will be replaced by the name of the node pointed to by the corresponding element of `sources` (can be any kind of identifier).
 The sources will normally need to be coupled into the search pattern in order to obtain a name from the input program tree.
 The builder node itself may be coupled in the replace pattern to create multiple references.

 For example, if a replace pattern is to contain a new variable, and that variable is the count of times a label was jumped to, we might create the variable instance in the replace pattern, and for its identifier we point to a `BuildInstanceIdentifier` node.
 We might set the format to "%s_count" and place a pointer to the `LabelIdentifier` of the label whose jumps we are counting in the sources sequence.
 If a label is seen called `"EXIT"`, we will get a variable called `"EXIT_count"`.